ddierschow/bamca/README.md

 Please note that this was written by one person, and was never intended to be shared or passed on, so the documentation is rare to nonexistant.
 I will be fixing that as I can.
+It was also written over the course of many years and represents much of my learning process.

 Milestones: